Pillars Report

 In B. Wawrzyniak & M. Herter (ed.), Neue Dimensionen in Data Science (Chapter 20, p.
 227-242).
 Wichmann Fachmedien Berlin - Offenbach.

 We analyze the prevalence of working from home (WfH) in Germany using more than 35 million online job advertisements from 2014 to 2021.
 While the option to work from home was rare in job advertisements before the coronavirus crisis, the shock of the pandemic led to a boom.
 At the same time, regional, occupational, and sectoral inequalities in access to WfH have decreased during the pandemic.
+We also document a higher demand for digital skills, teamwork, and adaptability in job ads with a WfH option.

 Regional Studies, Forthcoming special issue: The dark side of innovation and its geography.